By Bob Cooper of Elite

 I am sure you will agree that in our industry there are a number of unwritten rules that shop owners have followed for decades.
 They know that they have to hire gifted technicians, stay at the forefront of vehicle technology (especially with the rise in digital vehicle inspection technology), and they can never jeopardize their relationships with their customers—just to name a few.
 Unfortunately, there is another rule that far too many shop owners (and service advisors) have believed in for decades.
 It’s a rule that’s been passed down from one generation to the next—that whenever you have first-time customers in your shop, and you discover that their vehicles need a lot of work, you are better off holding back on some of the recommendations.
 This, however, should never be the case!

 Providing Honest Recommendations

-The basis for this belief is that with first-time customers, too many recommendations will scare them off.
+The basis for this belief is that with first-time customers, too many recommendations without solid evidence will scare them off.
 These owners and advisors typically feel that they are better off just recommending the repairs or services that the customer brought the vehicle in for, building a relationship with the customer, and then discussing the other required services during the next visit.
 There is no question that these owners and advisors typically have good intentions.
 They believe in their hearts that since they are not trying to sell their customers something they don’t need, they’re not crossing any ethical lines.
 Unfortunately, that’s the furthest from the truth.

 Once the completed form is turned over to the advisor, all of the recommended repairs and services are to be estimated, and everything is to be fully disclosed to your customers.
-Not only is this the professional thing to do, but equally as important, it’s the ethical thing to do.
-Your customers have the right to know about everything that you have discovered, and they have the right to know how much the repairs and services will cost if authorized.
+Not only is this the professional thing to do, but it’s the ethical thing to do.
+Your customers have the right to know about everything you have discovered, and they have the right to know how much the repairs and services will cost if authorized.